MIACollaborative/justin-examples/README.md

 mongod --port 27017 --dbpath ~/data/mdata --replSet rs0 --bind_ip localhost

 ```

+This will need to stay running while any example apps are running.
+For information about other ways to install and run MongoDB, including running it as an always-available service, see the [MongoDB documentation](https://www.mongodb.com/docs/manual/installation/) for your OS.

 ### Install MongoDB GUI (Optional)

 If you want to see the data that JustIn creates and modifies in Mongo, you can use [MongoDB compass](https://www.mongodb.com/products/compass) for exploring the DB, or you can use [mongosh](https://www.mongodb.com/docs/mongodb-shell/) from the command line.